lwjglgamedev/lwjglbook-bookcontents-leg/chapter06/chapter6.md

 ![Square coloured](square_coloured.png)

 If we continue pushing the quad backwards we will see it becoming smaller.
-Notice also that our quad does not resemble a rectangle anymore.
+Notice also that our quad does not appear as a rectangle anymore.

 ## Applying Transformations